-With all the commotion around the changes to the FLSA and the Companionship Exemption, this is an important new development of which to be aware.
+With all the commotion around the changes to the FLSA and the Companionship Exemption, this is an important new development of which to be aware and relates to home care services.
 While it might not change your plans or responsibilities, it may provide a welcome additional buffer before these changes are fully enforced.

 ‘In a filing with the Federal Register on Tuesday, the Labor Department wrote that the new rules would still go into effect on Jan.
 1 as scheduled, but that the agency (DOL) would not enforce them for the first six months.
 For the six months following that, the agency (DOL) would enforce the rules at its discretion.’ credit: huffingtonpost.com